 The last big thing

-I’m 43 years old now (as of early 2018), which means that I grew up in the late 1970s and in the 1980s.
+I’m 44 years old now (as of mid 2018), which means that I grew up in the late 1970s and in the 1980s.
 Born in 1974, I was still too young to notice what was popular or whatever dominated the charts in the disco era.
 I was an 80s kid, and back then we all thought we were growing up in the coolest and greatest decade ever, just like every generation before us.
 It was the age of video consoles, home computers, Rubik’s cube, Back to the Future, Indiana Jones, and the original Star Wars trilogy.
 There was also a lot of crap and bad taste of course.
 Things we didn’t notice back then as we were kids, but from today’s perspective it’s all quite obvious.
 Like clothing and hair styles for example.
-Google “1980s clothing” or “1980s hair style” and you’ll know what I mean.
 The 1980s were colorful and awful at the same time.

 But there was still tons of great music.
 We grew up with Michael Jackson, Prince, Madonna, Queen, U2, Depeche Mode, The Police, Bruce Springsteen, David Bowie, Eric Clapton, Pink Floyd, and many others.
 Each month there was at least one great new album everyone wanted to own, and thus everyone in the music industry made huge amounts of money.
 Those were awesome times for everyone – for the fans, for the artists, and for the record companies.
 Unfortunately quality already started to drop during the second half of the decade, but it was still and incredibly creative and influential time.
 There was plenty of really horrible music in the charts already, especially in the late 1980s with the rise of boy bands and highly commercial electronic dance music.